docsforadobe/Types-for-Adobe/Illustrator/readme.md

-# Types for Adobe Audition
+# Types for Adobe Illustrator

 ## Notes
 Newly converted files needs to by process like so: